-In addition, the Assistant Arts Professor will be active in the leadership of the Studio and of the Department of Drama through service on committees and participation in faculty meetings.
+In addition, the Assistant Arts Professor will be active in the leadership of the studio and of the Department of Drama through service on committees and participation in faculty meetings.
 Candidates must have established management careers and are expected to stay active in their profession while teaching, bringing the knowledge and experience of current techniques and practices to the classroom.

 The Production and Design Studio is a professional training program in the Drama Department of New York University's Tisch School of the Arts.
-The Studio trains undergraduate designers, managers and technicians who will graduate with a BFA in Theatre.
+The studio trains undergraduate designers, managers and technicians who will graduate with a BFA in Theatre.
 The mission of Production and Design is to provide students with the skills, techniques and experiences necessary to pursue a career in the design and production areas of the performing arts.
 A faculty of 30 (11 full-time) share the opportunity to educate and participate in theater-making with a highly motivated and enthusiastic student body of approximately 60 students.
 We value the pairing of rigorous conceptual theater training with a solid foundation in technical skills and the liberal arts.
 Students focus in Scenic Design, Costume Design, Lighting Design, Sound Design and Management.
 Please see our website for more information.

-New York University is an Equal Opportunity Employer.
-New York University is committed to a policy of equal treatment and opportunity in every aspect of its hiring and promotion process without regard to race, color, creed, religion, sex, pregnancy or childbirth (or related medical condition), sexual orientation, partnership status, gender and/or gender identity or expression, marital, parental or familial status, caregiver status, national origin, ethnicity, alienage or citizenship status, veteran or military status, age, disability, predisposing genetic characteristics, domestic violence victim status, unemployment status, or any other legally protected basis.
+NYU is an Equal Opportunity Employer and is committed to a policy of equal treatment and opportunity in every aspect of its recruitment and hiring process without regard to age, alienage, caregiver status, childbirth, citizenship status, color, creed, disability, domestic violence victim status, ethnicity, familial status, gender and/or gender identity or expression, marital status, military status, national origin, parental status, partnership status, predisposing genetic characteristics, pregnancy, race, religion, reproductive health decision making, sex, sexual orientation, unemployment status, veteran status, or any other legally protected basis.
 Women, racial and ethnic minorities, persons of minority sexual orientation or gender identity, individuals with disabilities, and veterans are encouraged to apply for vacant positions at all levels.